Vidi0/scratch-io/docs/wharf/patch.md

  - Brotli (used on default patches)
  - Zstandard (used on optimized patches)
- - gzip (not currently in use in itch.io, but supported anyways)
+ - gzip (not currently used by itch.io, but still supported)

-Additionally, the header message also specifies the compression quality, but it isn't useful for decompressing the patch.
+Additionally, the header message also specifies the compression quality, but this information is not useful for decompressing the patch.

 ## Containers

-After the header, the two next protobuf messages are the old and the new containers.
-They indicate the files, folders and symlinks of the old and the new build folders, and their mode (permissions).
-Also, they indicate the size of each file.
+Following the header are the two protobuf messages indicating the old and new containers.
+These messages indicate the files, folders, and symlinks of the old and new build folders and their permissions.
+They also indicate the size of each file.

 ## Patch Operations Loop